Tmitchy/-SOC-Incident-Documentation/investigations/Malicious-File-Script-Download-Attempt.md

 As shown in the images below, the relations provided URLs associated with the malicious file.
 Therefore, when the host executes the file, it directs the host to these links. **URL:** `https://filetransfer.io/data-package/UR2whuBv/download`, `	https://filetransfer.io/`.<br>

-It equally provides access to a few domains and connected IP addresses associated with the file, as seen in the image below.
+It also provides access to a few domains and connected IP addresses associated with the file, as seen in the image below.

 #### Details